OfficeDev/office-scripts-docs/docs/resources/samples/document-number-generator.md

 ---
-title: 'Generate a new unique identifier and add a row to table and range'
+title: 'Generate a unique identifier in a workbook'
-description: 'Learn how to use Office Scripts to generate a new unique identifier and add a row to a table and range.' ms.date: 03/18/2021
+description: 'Learn how to use Office Scripts to generate a unique identifier and add a row to a table and range.' ms.date: 03/18/2021
 localization_priority: Normal
 ---

-# Generate a new unique identifier and add a row to table and range
+# Generate a unique identifier in a workbook

 This scenario helps a user generate a unique document number with a specific format and add it as an entry to a range or table.
 The new entry or row added will contain the newly generated unique document number and a few other attributes passed to the script.